RepRapLtd/Electric3DPrinter/README.md

 After a year-and-a-half gap (caused, *inter alia*, by the covid pandemic) I have come back to this project.
 I've set it up to "print" random shapes in a way I shall immediately describe.
 But what use are random shapes?
 They can be used to train a neural network to generate shapes that are not random automatically.
 I shall outline my proposal for that at the end of this section.

-I have written a Python wrapper for the C++ partial-differential-equation solver that works out the printed shapes.
+I have written a Python wrapper for the C++ P.D.E. solver that works out the printed shapes.
 It's in the Software/GAN directory of this repository.

 What it does is to generate a list of pairs of electrodes on the cylindrical boundary of the reaction vessel of the Electric 3D Printer and then assign random voltages to each pair.
 These are then fed into the solver, and the output of that is read back into the Python program to be subjected to the marching cubes algorithm to see what the pattern prints.
 The system now uses the standard Python version of marching cubes, **import mcubes**, to generate the shapes from the charge integrals, which works a lot better, incidentally.